Brooks Rehabilitation campus planned on 43.5 acres in Middleburg

 Founded by Dr. J. Brooks Brown, who opened Memorial Hospital in 1969 to address a shortage of beds in Jacksonville, Brooks opened its first independent, freestanding rehabilitation hospital in 1994.

-The Clay County Development Review Committee will discuss the project Sept.
+The Clay County Development Review Committee is scheduled to discuss the project Sept.
 25.

 Sponsored Content